RZhang370902/ENSF692_Assignment_1_RZhang/README.md

+* Rick Zhang
+* "Believe you can and you're halfway there." — Theodore Roosevelt

 ## 📝 ENSF 692 - Assignment 1 Tasks
 * Open VSCode and start a new terminal.
 * Edit this `README` file to add your first and last name, and your favourite inspirational quote.